The French Colony Nobody Talks About: A Week in Pondicherry

 The Budget Cheat

 Here's something most travel guides won't mention: Puducherry is a Union Territory with lower alcohol taxes than Tamil Nadu.
-Wine and spirits are 30-50% cheaper here.
+Wine and spirits run 30-50% cheaper here.
 A bottle of wine that costs INR 1,500 in Chennai is INR 800-900 in Pondicherry.
 The government liquor shops (TASMAC equivalent) line MG Road.
 This is why half of Chennai drives down for the weekend.

 Practical Details